CodingWCal/web-design-projects/Rock Paper Scissors Game JavaScript/README.md

-# Rock Paper Scissors Project: WIP
+# Rock Paper Scissors Game Project: WIP

 This was fun and creative project to make a Rock Paper Scissors game where users/players can compete against a bot, while keeping score.